Jaggfab/ABBET/README.md

-# ABBET
-That's the way - a-ha, a-ha - I like it - a-ha, a-ha -

 # Testing Github
 Allright.
 This is a first repository on github.
 Just to see how it works and try it out.
 I always used SVN, with TortoiseSVN on Windows and RapidSVN (manually managing branches and merges) for IEC61131-3 projects, as well for C++ projects.